 DW: I just started a batch of 500 pullets (hens for egg production) on certified organic feed.
 They will be ready to start laying around April.
 I plan to sell around half of them and keep the rest for eggs.
 If any of your readers are backyard chicken enthusiasts, they will be able to buy a nice ready to lay pullet in late March ($25 ea.).
 I’m also heavily considering making the transition from premium non-GMO feed to a certified organic feed on all of our chickens for 2020.

 And if you live in the DFW area and want to encourage Dan to raise more lectin-free chickens next year, please send him an email.
-The more requests, the more chances we will get more lectin-free chickens in 2020.
+The more requests, the more chances we will continue to get more lectin-free chickens.